 Watch This Article On Video

 A high mathematical IQ test result means that an individual excels at mathematical questions.
-Examples of these mathematical questions are as follows:
+Examples of these mathematical problems are as follows:

 1.)
 If you go to the store to purchase two cartons of milk, which cost $2.50 each, and receive 5% off of the milk cartons with the purchase of a $.25 piece of gum, will you still save money by purchasing the two milk cartons as well as the gum?